aa755/decoding-human-body/_posts/2020-04-01-biomarkers-and-causality.markdown

 - either the title or abstract of X very unequivocally makes the claim C
 - or the part of X that supports C is buried deep inside the paper.
 In that case, the link at this blog takes you to either the specific table or picture, or a local page at this blog with screenshot(s) of the part(s) of X that make the claim C and a link to the official copy of X. The screenshots highlight the relevant bits, yet provide at least a paragraph of context.

-Please report violations of this policy by making issues or merge requests [here](https://github.com/aa755/decoding-human-body/issues)

 ## Case1: Glucose in Diabetes

 For decades, a high glucose level has been used as the main criteria for diagnosing diabetes, a disease that humans have known about for thousands of years, as evidenced by the following quote from [this article](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4707300/)